antenglert/Quick-Image-Separations/README.md

 This requires the latest versions of numpy, scipy, astropy, matplotlib, and mpl_toolkits.

-Currently, to install simply place 'quims.py' into the same directory as your current script and `import quims`.
+Currently, to install place 'quims.py' into the same directory as your current script and run `import quims`.